Decision Virginia

 After the jump you can hear two different clips of my phone interview with McAuliffe.
 One where he explains why he is the only candidate who can beat Bob McDonnell and one where he makes his closing argument to undecided voters.
 Read the rest of this entry »

-Written by nbc12
+Written by Ryan Nobles

 June 7, 2009 at 5:49 pm